IljaKroonen/WHBHW/README.md

 Requires to be logged in.
 The user can delete one of his configurations.
 9. Edit a configuration
 Requires to be logged in.
 Similar to adding, but with an existing configuration as a starting point.

+<h1>Important elements</h1>
+1. Home screen
+Has a link to configurations browsing and to signup.
+Displays a news feed of the website.
+2. Signup screen
+3. Configuration browsing screen
+4. Configuration editing / adding screen
+5. Component editing / adding screen
+6. Login element (present on all pages)